 A: Effective communication with patients, the dental team and others across dentistry, including when obtaining consent, dealing with complaints, and raising concerns when patients are at risk., C: Maintenance and development of knowledge and skill within your field of practice.,

 Sleep-related breathing disorders can have serious adverse impact on health and lifestyle.
 They are estimated to affect almost two million in the UK, most of whom are believed to be undiagnosed.
-This presentation will explain the significant role that general dental practitioners can play in helping address what is predicted to be a growing challenge.
+This presentation explains the significant role that general dental practitioners can play in helping address what is predicted to be a growing challenge.

-the role of mandibular advancement splints; and
+Treatment options, including the role of mandibular advancement splints; and

 the risks and benefits of orthodontics and orthognathic surgery.